 The report addresses such questions as when districts should begin work on their summer learning program, how they should hire and train teachers, what they should consider in choosing or developing a curriculum, which actions can help boost attendance and keep students on task, how to create a warm and welcoming environment, and how to provide engaging enrichment experiences.
 Specific recommendations include:

 The report also discusses the costs associated with offering a voluntary summer program and provides suggestions for lowering them, such as working with community-basedorganizations and consolidating program sites into as few buildings as possible.

-For more hands-on tools and guidance, including a sample program calendar, visit the online Summer Learning Toolkit.
+For more hands-on tools and guidance, including a sample program calendar, visit the online Summer Learning Toolkit.see all

 Evidence-based Considerations for COVID-19 Reopening and Recovery Planning: Summer Learning with Academic and Non-Academic Activities... read more